MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/automatically-initialize-always-on-availability-group.md

     GO
     ```

-1. Join the secondary server instance to the availability group and grant permission to the availability group to create databases.
-Updated the following script.
-Replace the values in angle brackets `<>` for your environment.
-Run the script on the secondary instance of SQL Server:
+1. Join the secondary server instance to the availability group and grant create database permission to the availability group.
+Update the following script, replace the values in angle brackets `<>` for your environment, and run it on the secondary replica instance of SQL Server:

     ```sql
     ALTER AVAILABILITY GROUP [<availability_group_name>] JOIN